dorsic/PicoDIV/README.md

 # PicoDIV
 Raspberry Pi Pico frequency divider

-Divides the input frequency by factor 10^7, 10MHz to 1Hz using PIO.
+Divides the input frequency by factor 10^7 (or other), 10MHz to 1Hz using PIO.
-System clock has to be driven from 10MHz external clock through GPIO.
+System clock can to be driven from 10MHz external clock through GPIO.
 Based on the [pio_blink example](https://github.com/raspberrypi/pico-examples/tree/master/pio/pio_blink).

-Connect 10 MHz 0-3.3V input signal to GPIO20 (pin 26).
+For using external clock reference as system clcok connect 10 MHz 0-3.3V input signal to GPIO20 (pin 26).
 Output signals will be following:

-- GPIO0 (pin 1) - 1 PPS, 10 ms long pulses,
+- OUT_A  - GPIO17 (pin 22) - 1 PPS, 10 ms long pulses,
-- GPIO25 (onboard LED) - 1 PPS,
+- OUT_A  - GPIO25 (onboard LED),
-- GPIO21 - 1 MHz 0-3.3V square wave,
-- GPIO15 - 100 kHz 0-3.3V square wave.
+- OUT_B  - GPIO18 (pin 24) - 100 kHz 0-3.3V square wave,
+- UNSYNC - GPIO21 - unsynced 1 PSS from RP2040 clock divider.

+GPIO19 is used to syncrhonized outputs to external sync signal.
+If synchronization not required connect GPIO20 and GPIO19 for immediate startup.
+Synchronization is done only once upon start.
+After that the outputs are directed only by system clock.

+To use the onboard TXCO as system clock, comment out ```EXT_CLK```.

 ![PicoDIV_pinout](PicoDIV_pinout.png)

 ## PicoDIV_PWM
 This is an example to use the internal PWM module to count pulses and generate output divided frequency.
 However the output pins are also driven by clk_sys.
 So using the defualt 125 MHz internal clock frequency leads to 8ns jitter on the output pulses.